 If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 Credit cards for foodies are a more recent trend, with more rewards programs and additional card benefits catering to both dining in and eating out.
-These days, restaurant and grocery bonus categories are becoming commonplace – letting cardholders rack up a few extra points or cash back on those purchases.
+These days, restaurant and grocery bonus categories are becoming commonplace, enabling cardholders to rack up a few extra points or cash back on those purchases.

 But what about those who prefer to order delivery?
 If you like to take advantage of popular food delivery services like DoorDash or Uber Eats or simplify cooking with a meal kit subscription, there are plenty of credit card rewards and benefits you can leverage to save a little money.
 There are many factors to consider when choosing the best credit card for food delivery or meal kit subscription to add to your wallet, so read on to see our favorites.